Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Paradigms and Categorization of Humanoid AI and AI Humanoids

-\textbf{Evolution Spectrum of Humanoid Robots}.
-The first generation of humanoids focuses on replicating \textit{human structures} and makes robot appearance with \textit{humanlike structures}.
-Typically, a full-body humanlooking humanoid robot is built with human body structures such as human head, neck, chest, torso, arms, hands, legs and foot.
-A half-body humanoid robot may only have the upper part of humanlooking bodies, such as head, neck, shoulder and chest.
-Existing humanoid robotics incorporates either non-expressive robot heads into robots with actuated stereo vision, neck or hearing or expressive android heads with facial traits, artificial skins, and hair etc.
+Fig. \ref{fig:hrobot-spectrum} shows the nonexclusive (with overlap) evolutionary landscape and spectrum of human-looking to human-like and human-level humanoid AI research and AI humanoid developments.
+First, the development of \textit{human-looking humanoid structures} aims to replicate human structures and makes robot appearance with \textit{human-looking structures} in part or in full.
+Typically, a \textit{full-body human-looking humanoid robot} is built with human body structures such as human head, neck, chest, torso, arms, hands, legs and foot.
+A \textit{half-body humanoid robot} may only have the upper part of human-looking bodies, such as head, neck, shoulder, arm or chest.
+A humanoid head may be humanly expressive or non-expressive.
+Most humanoids are incorporated with non-expressive robot heads but with actuated stereo vision, neck or hearing.
+Few but more modern humanoids are decorated with lifelike expressive android heads, such as with facially expressive traits, artificial skins, neck, or hair.

-Second, humanoids aim to replicate \textit{human senses} and imitate \textit{humanlike senses} in humanoids.
-Accordingly, a humanoid is built with world perception and sense models, including a visual system for sight, an auditory system for audition, a gustatory system for taste, an olfactory system for smell, an external surface for feel, and cognitive components such as a brain with a vestibular system for balance, orientation, position, depth, and navigation.
+Second, the development of \textit{human-like humanoid senses} aims to replicate physiological and mental human senses and develop \textit{human-like senses} in humanoids.
+Accordingly, such humanoids are built with world perception and sensory modeling.
+Examples of human-like senses include a visual system for sight, an auditory system for audition, a gustatory system for taste, an olfactory system for smell, an external surface for feel, or cognitive components such as a brain with a vestibular system for balance, orientation, position, depth, and navigation.
+Most up-to-date humanoids are empowered with vision and audition, none has mental senses implemented.
+Humanoids like Ameca can express seven basic human feelings and emotions: happiness, sadness, anger, surprise, contempt, fear, and disgust.

-Third, \textit{human behaviors} are mounted to humanoid body parts to undertake or generate \textit{humanlike actions}.
-Humanoids are then with human behaviors, such as eye movement, facial expression, and body postures with different hand or leg movements.
+Third, the development of \textit{human-like humanoid behaviors} aims to replicate human behaviors to undertake or generate human-like behaviors or actions in humanoids.
+Such humanoid behaviors are programmed to humanoid body parts or learned from humans (in person or from video etc) for humanoids to simulate, infer or generate human-like actions.
+Typical humanoid behaviors include mimicking, inferring or transferring human eye movements, facial expression, and body postures with different hand or leg positions or movements.

-Further, \textit{humanlike functions} are implemented into humanoid structures and senses to simulate \textit{human functions}, such as speech, conversation, singing, dancing, walking, running, grasping, and watching, etc.

-In addition, \textit{humanlike humanity} has to be incorporated into humanoids to make them humane and develop the humanity of robots.
-The humanlike robot humanity may implement robot intention, consciousness, personality, trust, responsibility, preference, empathy, morality, satisfaction, accountability, and ethics.